cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

     for x in vect:
         print(x)

+The pxd files
+in `/Cython/Includes/libcpp <https://github.com/cython/cython/tree/master/Cython/Includes/libcpp>`_
-The pxd files in ``/Cython/Includes/libcpp`` also work as good examples on how to declare C++ classes.
+are also work good examples on how to declare C++ classes.

 Since Cython 0.17, the STL containers coerce from and to the corresponding Python builtin types.
 The conversion is triggered